Open-EO/openeo-result-validation-engine/README.md

 ### Additional CLI arguments

-If you want to prevent the validation engine from downloading the same OpenEO jobs again you can pass the argument --offline True.
+If you want to prevent the validation engine from downloading the same OpenEO jobs again you can pass the argument `--offline True`.
+Example:
 `python ValidationEngine.py --offline True`

 To speed up the validation, a resize factor can be used.
 This factor reduces the size of the image and thus all computations are quicker.
 A value of 0.10 results in an image that is 10% of the original size.

+Example:
 `python ValidationEngine.py --resize 0.10`

 ## Validation against local files